xerc/mac-install-guide/homebrew/index.md

 ## What is Homebrew

 [Homebrew](https://brew.sh/) is a package manager for macOS (and Linux, too).
 Developers use Homebrew to install (and remove) software programs for the terminal, or command line.
 It's like an app store for command line programs (but everything is free).
 Though macOS includes some pre-installed programming languages and command line utilities, most programming requires newer versions of languages and tools that Apple won't provide.
 Before Homebrew, developers downloaded source code from various websites and compiled the programs they needed, with various degrees of difficulty, errors, and security worries.
 Homebrew collects almost every useful open source program in one place, with a single tool to install and manage each "package."
 Homebrew is one of the first tools you'll use to set up a local development environment for programming on a Mac.
 Its biggest drawback?
-A cute and confusing terminology of kegs, casks, bottles, and more, explained below.
+A cute and confusing terminology of kegs, casks, bottles, and other beer-themed terms, explained below.

 ## Alternatives to Homebrew